Omd-5/FilmEx/README.md

-# Moviewer
+# Films Explorer
-Listing your movies folder into active web page.
+Listing your movies or Videos folder as active web-app.